Silviculture: Mounding

 Site preparation treatments that create raised planting spots have commonly improved outplant performance on sites subject to low soil temperature and excess soil moisture.
 Mounding can certainly have a big influence on soil temperature.
 Draper et al. (1985), for instance, documented this as well as the effect it had on root growth of outplants (Table 30).

 The mounds warmed up quickest, and at soil depths of 0.5 cm and 10 cm averaged 10 and 7 °C higher, respectively, than in the control.
 On sunny days, daytime surface temperature maxima on the mound and organic mat reached 25 °C to 60 °C, depending on soil wetness and shading.
 Mounds reached mean soil temperatures of 10 °C at 10 cm depth five days after planting, but the control did not reach that temperature until fifty-eight days after planting.
 During the first growing season, mounds had three times as many days with a mean soil temperature greater than 10 °C than did the control microsites.

 Draper et al.'s (1985) mounds received five times the amount of photosynthetically active radiation (PAR) summed over all sampled microsites throughout the first growing season; the control treatment consistently received about 14% of daily background PAR, while mounds received over 70%.
 By November, fall frosts had reduced shading, eliminating the differential.
 Quite apart from its effect on temperature, incident radiation is also important photosynthetically.
 The average control microsite was exposed to levels of light above the compensation point for only three hours, i.e., one-quarter of the daily light period, whereas mounds received light above the compensation point for eleven hours, i.e., 86% of the same daily period.
-Assuming that incident light in the 100-600 µEm‾²s‾1 intensity range is the most important for photosynthesis, the mounds received over four times the total daily light energy that reached the control microsites.
+Assuming that incident light in the 100-600 μE/m2/s intensity range is the most important for photosynthesis, the mounds received over four times the total daily light energy that reached the control microsites.